-In order to account for potential variability within the foreseeable future as well as for uncertainties in a few parameter values and methodological choices, scenarios and sensitivity analyses are discussed.
+In order to account for potential variability within the foreseeable future as well as for uncertainties in a few parameter values and methodological choices, scenarios and sensitivity analyses are provided in section 0.

 Here we explore the sensitivity of the results to parameters whose variation was expected to make significant differences to the outcomes.
 Parameters were shortlisted based on uncertainty due to data quality and the authors' expert judgment on relevance to the results.

-The following section summarizes two aspects of variation explored in the results of this study.
-The first aspect describes the uncertainty in GWP for each packaging format assessed, with respect to data quality and methodology.
-The second aspect describes the potential variability of GWP of each packaging type based on sensitivity analyses performed to assess potential for change in the future.
-Together, the results are intended to show the maximum potential improvements and worst-case outcomes identified for each packaging type.
+The following section summarizes two aspects of variability explored in the results of this study.
+The first aspect describes the uncertainty in climate change impact for each packaging format assessed, with respect to data quality.
+The second aspect describes the potential variability of climate change impact of each packaging type based on sensitivity analyses performed to assess potential for change in the future.
+Together, the results are intended to show the maximum potential improvements and worst case outcomes identified for each packaging type.
 Ultimately, this chapter is designed to allow the reader to understand the reliability of the results and identify the maximum potential improvement in performance for each packaging type by adopting the changes defined in the sensitivity analyses.